canro91/canro91.github.io/_posts/2021-03-08-HowNotToWriteDynamicSQL.md

 GO
 ```

 We moved the same query to a string in a Dynamic SQL.
-That won't make any difference in the execution plans of both versions.
+That won't make any difference between the execution plans of both versions.
 We only put makeup to the same problem. _Arggg!_

 ## With Dynamic SQL, the right way

 With Dynamic SQL, we want to create smaller queries for the different set of parameters passed to our store procedure.
-We need to only add the conditions for the parameter passed.
+We need to add only the conditions for the parameter passed.

 ```sql
 CREATE OR ALTER PROC dbo.usp_SearchUsersWithDynamicSQL